bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @cart, Rob Swain (@superdump), @KirmesBude, @mockersf</div>

 The new renderer is _very_ flexible and unopinionated by default.
-However _too much_ flexibility isn't always desirable.
+However, _too much_ flexibility isn't always desirable.
 We want a rich Bevy renderer plugin ecosystem where developers have enough freedom to implement what they want, while still maximizing compatibility across plugins.

 The new `bevy_core_pipeline` crate is our answer to this problem.
 It defines a "core" set of Views / Cameras (2d and 3d), Sub Graphs (ClearPass, MainPass2d, MainPass3d), and Render Phases (`Transparent2d`, `Opaque3d`, `AlphaMask3d`, `Transparent3d`).
 This provides a "common ground" for render feature developers to build on while still maintaining compatibility with each other.
 As long as developers operate within these constraints, they should be compatible with the wider ecosystem.
-Developers are also free to operate outside of these constraints, but that also increases the likelihood that they will be incompatible.
+Developers are also free to operate outside these constraints, but that also increases the likelihood that they will be incompatible.

 Bevy's built-in render features build on top of the Core Pipeline (ex: `bevy_sprite` and `bevy_pbr`).
 The Core Pipeline will continue to expand with things like a standardized "post-processing" effect stack.